PelionIoT/ref-wem-firmware/docs/hardware.md

 1. Connect the USB cable from the case bottom to the main board.
 1. Connect the LED and LCD cables from the case top to the main board.
 1. While keeping all cables inside the case, screw the bottom and the top onto the middle part of the case.
-1. Power it on (by turning power switch to us battery), and the device boots:
+1. Power it on (by turning power switch to use battery), and the device boots:

 ![](photo.png)